egelhaus/hostyagpdb/docs/selfhost/ngm-docker.md

 ```shell
 ip addr
 ```
-in your Host, where you hosted YAGPDB.
+in your Host, where you hosted your YAGPDB Instance.
 Now click on Save.

 Visit YOURHOST.COM to see if it worked!